 For Aspen Groves: Horse Ranch Park

-Moderate ● This hike is incredible in the summer, with vibrant green expanses of aspens, and meadows full of wildflowers.
-Huge expanses of aspens means it’s out-of-this-world in the fall, when leaves change and patches of gold, orange and red fill the Kebler aspen grove.
+Info: This hike is incredible in the summer, with vibrant green expanses of aspens and meadows full of wildflowers.
+Fall is also a great time to hike and see the incredible aspen colors.
 The round trip trail is 6 miles, taking approximately 3.5 hours.
 For the full trail guide, click here.

 Honorable Mention: Beaver Ponds for an easy, family friendly out-and-back that delivers.